jonas-hagen/hx711/README.md

 - Reading conversion results (blocking and non blocking)
 - Entering low-power mode and wake up

-Tested with STM32F103.
+Tested with STM32F103 and ESP32.
 Pull requests for other hardware welcome!

 Because the interface works by toggling of GPIO pins, some care has to be taken.
 See below.